blogdron/classic-fvwm.css/img/unused/README.md

-# This Failes NOT USED and can be deleted
+# This Files NOT USED and can be deleted

 Im save this experiments, becouse maybe usefull for others